Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Compound modifiers that include present or past participles follow the same rules as any other compound modifier.

-When we combine an adjective, a noun, or an adverb that doesn’t end in -ly with a present participle (the –ing form of a verb) to describe another word, we use a hyphen to make the meaning of the combined descriptor clear.
+When we combine an adjective, a noun, or an adverb that doesn’t end in -ly with a present participle (the -ing form of a verb) to describe another word, we use a hyphen to clarify the combined descriptor’s meaning.

-There are some beautiful looking flowers in the garden.
+There are beautiful looking flowers in the garden.

 Without the hyphen between beautiful and looking, your reader may stumble over the sentence.
 Perhaps there’s a new type of daisy called the “looking flower”?